sylwiabadur/SPS-OFDM/README.md

 # SPS-OFDM

+**PLEASE NOTE: VERSION WITH WORKING LTE OFDM IN ANOTHER REPOSITORY!!**

 ## How to run - prerequisites
 To run the app you will need to download Communications Toolbox packages in Matlab.